cs481-ekh/f24-k-12-festival/README.md

 user engagement, increase accessibility, and encourage repeat visits to the University.
 The enhanced website will serve as an essential tool for managing the event and fostering a deeper connection between Boise State University and the community.

+# Build & Run
+Step 1: Clone this repository locally to your machine

+Step 2: Make sure you have the correct dependencies installed by running the command ```npm install``` within the root folder of the repository

+Step 3: Run the development server using the command ```npm run dev```

+Step 4: Navigate to ```http://localhost:3000``` within your browser to view the webpage